Alejogb1/job-board/blog-data/either-targetobject-or-targetclass-field-must-be-specified.md

 To sum up when you see "either `targetobject` or `targetclass` field must be specified" it's not a bug it’s a feature it's the framework being explicit it needs either an instance to work on or a class to create an instance from so your best course of action is to check the library documentation look at the usage examples see the patterns and use the right parameter for the right job debugging it’s not a sprint it's a marathon you should be persistent and focused and you will solve it

-Alright I hope that helps Let me know if you have more questions and I can dive more into it happy coding
+I hope that helps Let me know if you have more questions and I can dive more into it happy coding